shopsys/shopsys/docs/introduction/faq-and-common-issues.md

 E.g., by default, all our services are defined as private.
 However, in tests, we are retrieving some services directly from the container hence we need to have them public in TEST environment.

 ## How to change the behavior of the product search on the front-end?
 Full-text product search on the front-end is handled via Elasticsearch.
-If you want to change its behavior e.g. EAN is not so important or to change the way of handling the search string (use an n-gram or not) please see [Product Searching via Elasticsearch](/docs/introduction/product-search-via-elasticsearch.md#how-to-change-the-default-index-data-export-setting-and-searching-behavior).
+If you want to change its behavior (e.g. make the EAN not as important or change the way the search string is handled - whether to use an n-gram or not) please see [Product Searching via Elasticsearch](/docs/introduction/product-search-via-elasticsearch.md#how-to-change-the-default-index-data-export-setting-and-searching-behavior).